taneishi/CheXNet_openvino/README.md

+# CheXNet acceleration and quantization using OpenVINO

-# Classification and Localization of Thoracic Diseases in PyTorch
+## CheXNet - Classification and Localization of Thoracic Diseases

 This is a PyTorch reimplementation of [CheXNet](https://stanfordmlgroup.github.io/projects/chexnet/).